Fiat Campagnola: Renault derivative

 In 1976 the French army was about to replace its Jeeps and several prototype series were made: Peugeot proposed the P4, an adaptation of the Mercedes G-Wagen, powered by the gasoline engine of Peugeot 504.
 Citroën offered its own version of the Volkswagen Iltis, using the CX Athena engine and renamed as C44.
 The Renault Campagnola TRM500 was derivative of Fiat Campagnola and used engine of Renault R20.
 Finally the Peugeot P4 was chosen as new army jeep.

 Zastava

-The Campagnola was also license-built by Zastava Trucks, in Yugoslavia.
+In 1954 Zastava began production of the Zastava AR51, under license from Fiat.
+By the end of the year, 17 examples were delivered to the Yugoslav People's Army.
+In 1955, focus changed to the new AR55 model.
+This was the last change in design, and all future Zastava Campagnolas were based on it.
+The AR55 saw a wide range of uses within the army, from ambulances to military police vehicles.
+Production lasted until 1974.
+A total of 9089 AR55 military vehicles were produced.
+From the initials AR, it earned the nickname "Aerka".